 Considering they are so obsessed with cleanliness, cats have some disgusting habits.
 One of the most unhygienic ways of staying hydrated is the feline habit of drinking water from the toilet bowl.

 You can train your cat out of drinking from the toilet.
 Drinking dirty water, or water that is laden with potent chemicals, should be avoided.
-The water may be theoretically fresh, but using a toilet as a water fountain is potentially hazardous to the health of your cat.
+The water may be fresh, but using a toilet as a water fountain is potentially harmful to the health of your cat due to the use of cleaning products.

 - 1 Why Do Cats Drink from the Toilet?